Applying for Erasmus+ mobility grant

 Students who carry out activities online from a country other than the host country

-Students are not eligible for a grant for studies carried out online from a country other than the host country.
+Students are not eligible for a grant for studies or a traineeship carried out online from a country other than the host country.

-However, it is possible for you to start your mobility virtually during the 2020 autumn semester in order to travel to the receiving country later on in the semester, if/when the situation allows, to participate in education components, either entirely on campus or both on campus and online.
+However, it is possible for you to start your mobility virtually during the 2021 spring semester in order to travel to the receiving country later on in the semester, if/when the situation allows, to participate in education components, either entirely on campus or both on campus and online.
 You can apply for a grant for the period in which you participate in the physical mobility.